Portland pictures : JustWeymouth

 Weymouth Holiday Guide

-Portlands Old churchyards and Portland pirates....
+Portland's Old churchyards and Portland Pirates....

-As well as the remains of St Andrews churchyard at Church Ope Cove, other interesting churchyards on Portland include the Naval cemetary overlooking the harbour on the lower part of the island.
-The Naval cemetary is open to the public.
-By far the largest Portland churchyard is that of St Georges Church which can be found close to Easton and this large churchyard belongs to St Georges church - built to replace the ruined St Andrews church already mentioned high above Church Ope Cove.
-St Georges churchyard has a number of interesting graves including murdered victims of Portland press gangs, real Dorset pirates and a survivor who was rescued from aboard the Titanic disaster.
+As well as the remains of St Andrews churchyard at Church Ope Cove, other interesting churchyards on Portland include the Naval cemetery overlooking the harbour on the lower part of the island.
+The largest Portland churchyard is that of St Georges Church which can be found close to Easton.
+St Georges Church replaced the ruined St Andrews church mentioned above.
+The Churchyard at St Georges has graves including murdered victims of Portland press gangs, links to piracy and a survivor who was rescued from aboard the Titanic disaster.

 Portland Bill